TypeScript

 Starting with v3, Socket.IO now has first class support for TypeScript.

-Types for the serverFirst, declare some types:
+Types for the server#

 interface ServerToClientEvents { noArg: () => void; basicEmit: (a: number, b: string, c: Buffer) => void; withAck: (d: string, callback: (e: number) => void) => void;}